llvm/llvm-project/libc/docs/dev/code_style.rst

 * Sanitization
 * Debug info

-While its not impossible to have Assembly code that correctly provides all of the above, we do not wish to maintain such Assembly sources in llvm-libc.
+While it's not impossible to have Assembly code that correctly provides all of the above, we do not wish to maintain such Assembly sources in llvm-libc.

 That said, there a few functions provided by llvm-libc that are more difficult